Is botox for migraines the same as botox for wrinkles?

-No, using botox to prevent headaches due to chronic migraine is not likely to help with wrinkles.
-A different medication called Botox Cosmetic is used to help with wrinkles.
-Botox Cosmetic contains the same active drug (OnabotulinumtoxinA) as Botox, but is given in lower doses.
-I've had migraines since I was a teenager.
+No, using botox to prevent headaches due to chronic migraine is not the same as using it to help with wrinkles.
+Botox Cosmetic, which contains the same active drug (OnabotulinumtoxinA) as Botox, is used to reduce wrinkles.
+It is given in lower doses than Botox used to treat migraines.
+I have been living with migraines since I was a teenager.

 Carly Sandusky